d11e9/avatar/AIP/AIP-0.md

 Simple enough in the context of public-private key systems.

-What about the `"img.proof"` property, this is whew convention and the lack of specificity in the avatar spec shows its adaptability.
+What about the `"img.proof"` property, this is where convention and the lack of specificity in the avatar spec shows its adaptability.

 We might have an avatar contract that specifies a cool batman image contentHash or url.
 Which is all well and good, but if someone wanted to visually confirm my identity I can provide a contentHash of a passport photo that someone could compare to me in person to verify I am who I say I am.

+So I might have an avatar with the following properties:

+    img: "QmdoV7jf12CRDXm1dMK9o3EmvAiu9P6X5PtWvPVz8vadDK" // casual profile image
+    img.proof: "QmREEfyXLDU4Ubdpw22Wf4BH3Dcq3RzHfYf7exn19AUiRh" // identity proof